robertoaguilar1979/javascript-algorithms/README.md

 # javascript-algorithms

-this is a mix of commond algorithms.
+this is a mix of common algorithms.